All Collections

 For us, a great experience doesn’t just mean great deals and offers.
 It is also about being respectful of customers and their privacy, or in other words, being compliant with TCPA, CTIA, and GDPR regulations, and as of January 1, 2020 - with the California Consumer Privacy Act (CCPA).

-In order for Shopify merchants to send text messages to customers based in the USA and Canada, they need to abide by all TCPA rules and know how to create a text message that respects and protects customer data according to CTIA guidelines.
+In order for Shopify merchants to send text messages to customers based in the USA, Canada, UK & Australia they need to abide by all TCPA rules and know how to create a text message that respects and protects customer data according to CTIA guidelines.
 As for store owners who do business with California - since the beginning of the new year they need to also comply with the CCPA in regards to how they handle any type of personal information.

 This article contains the steps needed to ensure you are compliant with TCPA and CTIA rules and regulations when using TxtCart, and additional information on CCPA.